Patent Attorney in Los Angeles County, CA

 To disclose your invention to us, please request a Certificate of Confidentiality by either calling us or sending him an email on the “Contact Us” page.

 In addition to successfully drafting and prosecuting hundreds of patent and U.S. trademark applications, we have DIRECT connections to manufacturers capable of manufacturing all types of inventions and offers these connections to any of his interested clients.
-In fact, many of our clients have chosen to have their inventions manufactured by these manufacturers, and they are selling their inventions on the market as a result (See Licensing Page).
+In fact, many of our clients have chosen to have their inventions manufactured by these manufacturers, and they are selling their inventions on the market as a result, such as this dermal fillers technology (See Licensing Page).
 One of our most recent inventions is for Beverly Hills hair transplant doctor, Parsa Mohebi’s invention – The Mohebi Implanter.

 Inventors have the option of pursuing either licensing or assigning their inventions to companies or the possibility of having their inventions made by an independent manufacturer and be more involved in getting their inventions on the market.
 In fact, the second option allows the inventors to essentially start up their own turn-key business if they so desire.